Second

+That is saying that a second is the duration of time it takes for 9 192 631 770 of these transitions to occur.
+Atomic clocks count these transitions, with an uncertainty of 1 second in 300 million years.

 This current definition was adopted in 1967 when it became feasible to define the second based on fundamental properties of nature with caesium clocks.
-Because the speed of Earth's rotation varies and is slowing ever so slightly, a leap second is added at irregular intervals to civil time to keep clocks in sync with Earth's rotation.
+As the speed of Earth's rotation varies and is slowing ever so slightly, a leap second is added at irregular intervals to civil time to keep clocks in sync with Earth's rotation.

+The definition that is based on 1/86400 of a rotation of the earth is still used by the Universal Time 1 (UT1) system.

+Etymology

+"Minute" comes from the Latin pars minuta prima, meaning "first small part" i.e. first division of the hour – dividing into sixty, and "second" comes from the pars minuta secunda, "second small part", dividing again into sixty.

 Uses

 Analog clocks and watches often have sixty tick marks on their faces, representing seconds (and minutes), and a "second hand" to mark the passage of time in seconds.
 Digital clocks and watches often have a two-digit seconds counter.

 SI prefixes are frequently combined with the word second to denote subdivisions of the second: milliseconds (thousandths), microseconds (millionths), nanoseconds (billionths), and sometimes smaller units of a second.
 Multiples of seconds are usually counted in hours and minutes.
 Though SI prefixes may also be used to form multiples of the second such as kiloseconds (thousands of seconds), such units are rarely used in practice.
-An everyday experience with small fractions of a second is a 1-gigahertz microprocessor which has a cycle time of 1 nanosecond.
+An everyday experience with small fractions of a second is a 1-gigahertz microprocessor that has a cycle time of 1 nanosecond.
 Camera shutter speeds are often expressed in fractions of a second, such as 1/30 second or 1/1000 second.

 Sexagesimal divisions of the day from a calendar based on astronomical observation have existed since the third millennium BC, though they were not seconds as we know them today.
 Small divisions of time could not be measured back then, so such divisions were mathematically derived.
 The first timekeepers that could count seconds accurately were pendulum clocks invented in the 17th century.
 Starting in the 1950s, atomic clocks became better timekeepers than Earth's rotation, and they continue to set the standard today.